joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/07/us/california-kids-vaccines.html?searchResultPosition=6

 **Patriots’ New Math: Three Passes, Two Completions, One Win**\
-`New England (9-4) kept its offense on the ground in windy Buffalo and moved closer to reclaiming the division title the Bills won last season.`\
+`New England (9-4) kept its offense on the ground in the wind at Buffalo and moved closer to reclaiming the division title the Bills won last season.`\
 https://nytimes.com/2021/12/07/sports/football/patriots-bills-belichick-mac-jones.html?searchResultPosition=7

 **The S.E.C.
 Turns Up the Heat on Trump’s SPAC Deal**\